We know the feeling, you drift off to sleep without a hitch and then inexplicably wake up in the middle of the night and can't sleep.

 3. Listen to the soothing sounds of Andrew Johnson

-Team GoodtoKnow swear by Andrew Johnson’s Deep Sleep app.
+Team GoodtoKnow swear by Andrew Johnson’s Deep Sleep app when we can’t sleep.
 His calming, Scottish voice talks you into a state of relaxation, helping you to clear your head and putting you in the right mindset to fall asleep.
 It’s worked for all of us at one time or another!

 4. Put the phone away

-OK, aside from the above, one of the worst things you can do to help yourself get back to sleep again is to start looking at your smartphone – particularly social media sites.
+OK, aside from the above, one of the worst things you can do when you can’t sleep is to start looking at your smartphone – particularly social media sites.
 Chances are your mind is already racing, so adding in extra thoughts about what friends and family have been up to is a bad move.
 As tempting as it might be to hashtag insomnia, it’s just making the problem a whole lot worse.

 Nerina says: ‘Turn your phone off, and never, ever, sleep with your phone under your pillow!’